MeeFoundation/agentpresentation-landing/src/pages/about.md

 ### Discovery flow

-A server must announce that is supports Provider Discovery using the `Accept-PD` header.
+A server must announce that it supports Provider Discovery using the `Accept-PD` header.
 For example:

 ```
 HTTP/1.1 200 OK